-In 1887 she, with her mother and sister, wrote Dream Drops or Stories From Fairy Land by a Dreamer, printed privately by the Boston firm Cupples and Hurd.
+In 1887 Lowell, with her mother and sister, wrote Dream Drops or Stories From Fairy Land by a Dreamer, printed privately by the Boston firm Cupples and Hurd.
 Her poem “Fixed Idea” was published in 1910 by the Atlantic Monthly, after which Lowell published individual poems in various journals.
-In October of 1912 Houghton Mifflin published her first collection, A Dome of Many-Coloured Glass.
+In October of 1912, Houghton Mifflin published her first collection, A Dome of Many-Coloured Glass.

 Lowell, a vivacious and outspoken businesswoman, tended to excite controversy.
 She was deeply interested in and influenced by the Imagist movement, led by Ezra Pound.
-The primary Imagists were Pound, Ford Madox Ford, H.D.
-(Hilda Doolittle), and Richard Aldington.
+The primary Imagists were Pound, Richard Aldington, H.D.
+(Hilda Doolittle), and Ford Madox Ford.
 This Anglo-American movement believed, in Lowell’s words, that “concentration is of the very essence of poetry” and strove to “produce poetry that is hard and clear, never blurred nor indefinite.”
 Lowell campaigned for the success of Imagist poetry in America and embraced its principles in her own work.
 She acted as a publicity agent for the movement, editing and contributing to an anthology of Imagist poets in 1915.